 Poor people want to be rich, and rich people want to see their wealth growing, year after year.
 In this vicious cycle of modern society, Asset Managers play an indispensable role.
-They take care of the money of the rich, changing them for bonds, equities, real estate, commodities and other assets, simply for things that grow in value instead of loosing it–which is the destiny of cash.
+They take care of the money of the rich, changing them for bonds, equities, real estate, commodities and other assets, simply for things that grow in value instead of loosing it–which happens to be the inevitable destiny of cash.

 Speaking honestly, you do not need to be the next Warren Buffet to excel as an asset manager, or to get another job in an investment company (associate, analyst, etc).
 Even Warren does not beat the S&P 500 most years with his investments nowadays, and the fund managers and investors who beat the major stock indexes have often more luck than skill.